Investigating the Impact of Model Width and Density on Generalization in Presence of Label Noise

 \cite{yang2020rethinking} analyzed the bias-variance decomposition without considering label noise.
-Hence the variance in their analysis corresponds to $\varclean$ in our analysis.
-We show their expressions below, based on which we plot the dashed curve in Figure \ref{fig:variance_theory_and_mnist} ($\varclean$) and dashed gray in Figure \ref{fig:theory_bias_risk} ($\bias$).
+Hence the variance in their analysis corresponds to $\varclean$ in ours.
+We show their expressions of $\bias$ and $\varclean$ below, based on which we plot the dashed gray line in Figure \ref{subfig:theo_risk} and the solid gray line in Figure \ref{subfig:theo_variance}.

 where